padcontrol/Paddy-For-Lightroom-CC/paddy-LRCC6-patch/Readme.md

 No assurances that it will work for you.
 Worked for one other person I know, worked for me.
 On Win7/LR CC v6 (2015.10), Win10/LR CC v6 (2015.10), Win10/LR CC v6 (2015.13, this is the last known update as of 2017 October); English.

 Not tested and likely to have issues with LR6 non-CC version.
-Do not try.

 Will very likely cause issues with LR Classic CC (version 7).
-Do not try.

-Sure you don't want to just use a different option?

 ## Requirements and Recommendations

-* Paddy, the last LR5 beta, already installed and working for you in LR 5.x.
-It should have been obtained from sourceforge, Paddy.lrdevplugin 5.2Beta2.zip.
+* Paddy, the last LR5 beta, installed and working for you in LR 5.x.
+"Latest" on sourceforge was Paddy.lrdevplugin 5.2Beta2.zip.
-* Even in LR 5.x, some sliders will not focus correctly with Paddy-LR5 if you did changes such as changing Tone Curve items.
+* Even in LR 5.x, some sliders will not focus correctly with Paddy-LR5.
-* Have LR CC 6 working, but Paddy disabled (Paddy-LR5 should complain and not want to start).
+* Have LR CC 6, but Paddy disabled (Paddy-LR5 should complain first start and exit itself).
 Have a test catalog of one image.
 * LR set to English.
 The old code attempted to be multi-language.
 On examination, even the German preferred translations in Paddy-LR5 were lagging and items still existed that were hardcoded.
 All other languages were in disarray.
 Paddy was bound to ANSI and no UTF/Unicode support.
 * IMPORTANT: Your LR interface (Library and Develop) should be set to all panels active, and all of them open. aka "Expand all panels".
 Not solo mode.
 * You should have a "dummy/test/virtual copy" image that you last open/close your catalog with.
 Paddy's "pokes" on the UI can inadvertently create some items on your history stack